tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 top.
 As runs keep getting dumped, the pyramid grows higher.
 Note that newer runs may contain deletions or replacements for existing keys.
-To remove older data, it’s necessary to perform garbage collection (this process is sometimes called “merge” or “compaction”) by combining several older runs into a new one.
+To remove older data, it’s necessary to perform garbage collection (this process is sometimes called "merge" or "compaction") by combining several older runs into a new one.
 If two versions of the same key are encountered during a compaction, only the newer one is retained; however, if a key insertion is followed by a deletion, then both operations can be discarded.